attestantio/watcheth/README.md

 # Debug execution client
 watcheth debug http://localhost:8545 --type execution

+# Debug Vouch validator client
+watcheth debug http://localhost:8081 --type vouch

 # Save debug output to file
 watcheth debug http://localhost:5052 --output debug-results.txt
 ```

 The debug command tests various API endpoints and shows their availability and response.
+For Vouch, it parses and displays key Prometheus metrics.
 Use `--output` or `-o` to save the results to a file while still displaying them on the terminal.

 ### Custom Configuration